-machinefolder This specifies the default folder in which virtual machine definitions are kept; see chapter 9.1, VirtualBox configuration data, page 125 for details.
+machinefolder This specifies the default folder in which virtual machine definitions are kept; see chapter 10.1, Where VirtualBox stores its files, page 151 for details.

-vrdpauthlibrary This specifies which library to use when "external" VRDP authentication has been selected for a particular virtual machine; see chapter 7.1.5, RDP authentication, page 90 for details.
+vrdeauthlibrary This specifies which library to use when "external" authentication has been selected for a particular virtual machine; see chapter 7.1.5, RDP authentication, page 95 for details.

 websrvauthlibrary This specifies which library the web service uses to authenticate users.
-For details about the VirtualBox web service, please refer to the separate VirtualBox SDK reference (see chapter 11, VirtualBox programming interfaces, page 151).
+For details about the VirtualBox web service, please refer to the separate VirtualBox SDK reference (see chapter 11, VirtualBox programming interfaces, page 161).